Tributes to Two Doors Down creator Simon Carlyle following death aged 48

-The Scottish sitcom has starred Arabella Weir, Kieran Hodgson, Alex Norton, Doon Mackichan, Jonathan Watson and was also created and written by Gregor Sharp.

-In a statement, Carlyle’s manager, Amanda Davis, said he was known for being a “supportive and nurturing collaborator”.
+The Scottish TV writer’s death was confirmed by his manager, Amanda Davis, who said Carlyle was known for being a “supportive and nurturing collaborator”, as well as describing him as a “wonderful person and a major comedic talent”.

-“I am immensely sorry to confirm that Simon Carlyle has died at the age of 48,” Ms Davis said.

-“He was much respected across the industry both for the quality of his writing and for being a kind, funny, supportive and nurturing collaborator.

-“Our thoughts and deepest sympathies go to his family, friends and colleagues.”

-Set around the residents of Latimer Crescent, Two Doors Down was recommissioned for a seventh series in February.
+The show is set around the residents of Latimer Crescent and stars Arabella Weir, Kieran Hodgson, Alex Norton, Doon Mackichan and Jonathan Watson.
+It was recommissioned for a seventh series in February.

+On Thursday, 35-year-old Whitehall, who first found fame in TV series such as Bad Education and Fresh Meat, shared his condolences following news of Carlyle’s death.

+He tweeted: “So sad to wake up to this news.
+Simon was such a talented and gracious human being.

 Jon Petrie, director of comedy commissioning at the BBC, said: “We are deeply saddened by the news of the death of our friend and colleague Simon Carlyle.